Reasons to study this course

 - You want to study changes in the environment and how species are affected.

-Year 1 (AS) – you study biological molecules, cells, organisms exchange substances with their environment, genetic information, variation and relationships between organisms.
+Year 1 (AS) – biological molecules, cells, organisms exchange substances with their environment, genetic information, variation and relationships between organisms.

-Year 2 (A-Level) – you also study energy transfers in and between organisms, how organisms respond to changes in their internal and external environments, genetics, populations, evolution and ecosystems and the control of gene expression.
-There is an emphasis on applying your knowledge to unfamiliar situations as well as application of maths and practical skills.
+Year 2 (A-Level) – energy transfers in and between organisms, how organisms respond to changes in their internal and external environments, genetics, populations, evolution and ecosystems and the control of gene expression.

-Year 2 (A-Level) – three exams (including an essay)
+Year 2 (A-Level) – three two-hour exams (including an essay)

-Practical skills will be assessed throughout and in the written exams.
+Practical skills will be assessed throughout the course and in the written exams.